Ovarian Cancer Clinical Trial

 Ovarian granulosa cell tumors (OvGCTs) represent 5-7% of all ovarian cancers (~1.5 to 2k newly diagnosed patients/year in the United States) and are the most common subtype of ovarian sex cord tumors (70%).
 Treatment of granulosa cell tumors with nirogacestat is expected to inhibit Notch-induced granulosa cell proliferation.

 This is a multi-center, single-arm, Phase 2 open label treatment study to determine the efficacy, safety, tolerability, and pharmacokinetics of nirogacestat in adult participants with relapsed/refractory OvGCT.
-The participants will continue treatment until disease progression as determined by Response Evaluation Criteria in Solid Tumors (RECIST) v1.1 or unacceptable toxicity.
+The participants will continue treatment until disease progression as determined by Response Evaluation Criteria in Solid Tumors (RECIST) v1.1 (unless the participants meet criteria for continued treatment) or unacceptable toxicity.

 Key Inclusion Criteria: